vuhasri/cigna-rn-code-challenge/README.md

 ## Setup

 Fork this repo and clone.
 Then run `npm i` to install neccessary packages.
-Make sure you are using the correct versions for ruby and node.
+Make sure you have setup a [proper dev environment](https://reactnative.dev/docs/environment-setup).

 You will need to sign up for an OpenWeather API key.
 Instructions are here: https://openweathermap.org/appid